 There are many surf breaks to choose from depending on your ability and if surfing isn’t your thing don’t worry, There are nice paths to run and bike on that go by the ocean and around the lake.

 Hossegor is also one of the World Surf League stops and it is a great experience to be here during the contest.
 We especially like the signing party all the surf shops throw during the contest and that the few days before the contest starts, you can watch the pros surf without all the crowds.
 If you plan on surfing don’t forget to pack a wetsuit because the water is a bit on the chilly side.

 I recommend also checking out Capbreton, which is only a few minutes south of Hossegor.
 There are a few more options for grocery stores and restaurants here.
 I liked that the camper stop in Capbreton had a baker who showed up each morning with his fresh baked breads and chocolate croissants.

 Only an hour north of Hossegor is Europe’s largest sand dune, Dune du Pilat.
 We stopped and spent a few hours playing on the giant sand dune and had a blast.
 The hike to the dune is short and the views from the top are worth the detour.
-One side is the expansive Atlantic Ocean while the other is a dense forest of trees as far as the eye can see.
+At the top you get views of forest to the east and ocean to the west.
 The kids and I had a great time rolling down the dunes.
 The parking area (which did charge a fee to park at) is also a beautiful spot to have a picnic.

 While not exactly on the way, if you happen to be near the German border I highly recommend stopping in Strausbourg for at least a few hours.
 The canals and cathedral are stunning and we had some of the most delicious tartes flambe (French pizzas).